 The issue in this case is whether Qualcomm, Inc., is providing its customers a taxable communications service or a non taxable information service.
-The parties are in discovery.
-The case is set for trial in April 2009.
+The parties have filed their respective motions for summary judgment, which are scheduled for hearing on February 3, 2010.